thanhnhatquangmai/PatternAnalysis-2025/recognition/ConvNeXt-s4934722/README.md

 Figure 4.
 Test Set Confusion Matrix

 The UMAP visualization in [Figure 5](#umap) shows clear separation between AD and NC embeddings.
-The NC cluster is more compact and well-defined suggesting the model learned more consistent representations for NC samples compared to AD.
+The NC cluster is more compact and well-defined, suggesting the model learned more consistent representations for NC samples compared to AD.

 <a id="umap"></a>